ufownl/lua-cgemma/README.md

                     -- instruction-tuned), or 7b-pt (7B parameters, pretrained).
                     -- (required)
   compressed_weights = "/path/to/2b-it-sfp.sbs",  -- Path of compressed weights file. (required)
-  scheduler = sched_inst,  -- Instance of scheduler, if not provided a default scheduler
+  weights = "/path/to/weights.sbs",  -- Path of uncompressed weights file.
+Only required if
-                           -- will be attached.
+                                     -- compressed weights file is not present and needs -- to be regenerated. scheduler = sched_inst,  -- Instance of scheduler, if not provided a default scheduler -- will be attached.
 }